KaiNorberg/PatchworkOS/README.md

 ![License](https://img.shields.io/badge/License-MIT-green) [![Build and Test](https://github.com/KaiNorberg/PatchworkOS/actions/workflows/test.yml/badge.svg)](https://github.com/KaiNorberg/PatchworkOS/actions/workflows/test.yml)

 **Patchwork** is a monolithic non-POSIX operating system for the x86_64 architecture that rigorously follows a "everything is a file" philosophy.
-Built from scratch in C it takes many ideas from Unix, Plan9, DOS and others while simplifying them and sprinkling in some new ideas of its own.
+Built from scratch in C it takes many ideas from Unix, Plan9, DOS and others while simplifying them and adding in some new ideas of its own.

-The goal is to eventually have a feature-complete and unique operating system avoiding easy shortcuts while still remaining approachable and educational.
+The goal is to eventually have a feature-complete and experimental operating system avoiding easy shortcuts while still remaining approachable and educational.

 ![Desktop Screenshot](meta/screenshots/desktop.png)
 ![Doom Screenshot](meta/screenshots/doom.png)